mpue/Shelfomatic/README.md

 # Shelfomatic

-This is a plugin to geberate shelves in Blender.
+This is a plugin to generate shelves in Blender.

 Should work from Blender 4.0 on.
 Not tested.